-C. Plans, Specifications, and Layout
+C. PLANS, SPECIFICATIONS, LAYOUT

-- Prior to commencing any site work, the contractor should verify that the latest issue of the Plans, Specifications, and Contract Documentsapproved for construction-are being used to build the retaining wall. - The Contractor should also confirm that the retaining wall is being constructed at the proper location by verifying elevation, line, grade, offset, and all other location criteria.
+Prior to commencing any site work, the Contractor should verify that the latest issue of the Plans, Specifications, and Contract

+- Documents, approved for construction, are being used to build the Work. - The Contractor should also confirm that the Work is being constructed at the proper location by verifying line, grade, offset, and other location criteria.

-D. Components
+D. COMPONENTS

-Reinforced Earth structures consist of the following:
+Reinforced Earth structures consist of the following four components:

-Concrete Leveling Pad - A cast-in-place or precast unreinforced concrete leveling pad serves as a smooth, level surface for placing panels.
+Concrete Leveling Pad

+A cast-in-place or precast unreinforced concrete leveling pad serves as a smooth, level surface for placing panels.
 Generally this pad is 6" thick and 12" wide.
 Refer to the Plans and Specifications for dimensions and requirements.